arkena00/ngl/doc/index.md

 - **Storage** : store *data* with logic (rules)
     - Environment : a storage containing all the *data* from an entity perspective
-    - Element : an atomic ngl:data
+    - Element : an atomic ngl:data  from an entity perspective

 - **Shape** : a shape describe logic between ngl:element

 - **Edge** : create interactions between *data*

+- **Entity** : logical data who can create **ngl:edge** to interact

+## Objectives
+- simple : easy to read, learn
+- generic : write code once, avoid duplicated code
+- collaborative : centralise ngl code
+- inclusive : allow external code
+- customisable : rewrite the language with the language without breaking interop
+- compile to anything

 ## Resources